lilindian16/RE_SWC_FW/README.md

 As of HW V2, the RW_SWC is compatible with:

+- Headunits with Resistive Learning SWC (Generic Resistive)
+- JVC
 - Kenwood
-- JVC
+- Alpine
 - Pioneer
-- Alpine
-- Android Headunits
-- Any headunit that supports learning SWC via KEY 1 input

 > [!TIP]
 > View the [Compatibility List](https://docs.google.com/spreadsheets/d/1KuhRTHHPlsPpQyRziJOaQv1jJqykjcSSAFU2pcPYcbk/edit?usp=sharing) for the most up-to-date compatibility matrix